ChaoticRoman/llm-eng-benchmark/output/tell-a-jewish-joke--gpt-3.5-turbo-0125.md

 Why did the Jewish man bring a ladder to the bar?

-He heard the drinks were on the house!
+Because he heard the drinks were on the house!